 Judgements: Mullen Group assesses whether a contract is or contains a lease at inception of the contract.
-For contracts entered into before January 1, 2019, it was determined whether the arrangement was or contained a lease.
 This assessment involves the exercise of judgement about whether it depends on a specified asset, whether Mullen Group obtains substantially all the economic benefits from the use of that asset, and whether Mullen Group has the right to direct the use of the asset.
 Furthermore, Mullen Group assesses and reassess the likelihood of it exercising renewal options.